-3. Clawback :
+3. Clawback:

-The provision for clawback in case of deferral remuneration, as provided in the IRDAI guidelines would be applicable subject to actual performance and the exact mechanism for the same will be put in place subject to the Nomination and Remuneration Committee's approval.
+The provision for clawback in case of deferral remuneration (as the case maybe), as provided in the IRDAI guidelines would be applicable subject to actual performance and the exact mechanism for the same will be put in place subject to the Nomination and Remuneration Committee's approval.